drgavinr/btsl/wiki-dumps/README.md

 URL: `http://www.marinelives.org/wiki/$1`

+### External links

+At the time when the final export was made, links to the BCW Project Regimental Wiki were broken because the site was down.
+Since then, the site has returned but the URLs are slightly different, and these new URLs are not reflected in the data dump here.
+These would need to be updated if the data is imported to another wiki.
+The domain extension `.org` should be changed to `.org.uk`.
+Apart from this the links to not seem to have changed.

  ### Other local settings

 For dumps up to and including 13 February 2024, you will need to disable parser strict mode to allow multiple assignments of properties in one semantic tag: